 Importantly, the law does proscribe limits to this termination power.
 Employers are not allowed to terminate an employee for an illegal reason.

-This may include the following circumstances:
+Examples of wrongful termination from work may include the following circumstances:

 - The employer did not provide adequate notice before terminating the employee.